 The following is taken from a commercial diving manual.
-Most contractors' manual procedures are similar.
-The wording and actions are usually a cut-and-paste from the previous manual, with only an update of the Resuscitation Council's latest recommended practices for CPR.
+Most contractors' manuals procedures are similar.
+The wording and actions are usually a cut and paste from the previous manual, with only an update of the Resuscitation Council's latest recommended practices for CPR.

 - 1. Deploy emergency recovery device into trunking [and open flood up] - 2.
-On the Supervisors direction, lockout after checking own communications, gas and hot water - 3.
-Deploy the bellman's umbilical - 4.
-Check to make sure your umbilical is not tangled and follow divers' umbilical - 5.
+On Supervisors direction, lockout after checking own communications, gas and hot water - 3.
+Deploy bellman's umbilical - 4.
+Check to make sure own umbilical is not tangled and follow divers umbilical - 5.
 Approach diver from behind if possible - 6.
-Check that the helmet is still on.
-Open free flow, close reclaim at the hat.
-If there is no gas, open the bailout supply [Close free flow first].
-Use divers pneumo if necessary. - 7.
-Clip to divers harness using a short lanyard.
-Return to bell hand over hand up own umbilical. - 8.
-Consider the use of clump weight as an aid to diver recovery - 9.
-On reaching the bell, attach the diver to the karabiner clip on the recovery device [Consider removal of the bailout and tools from the incapacitated diver] - 10.
-Bellman then enters the bell and hoists the incapacitated diver inside - 11.
-Once the diver is safely in the bell, then remove the helmet.
-If necessary, leave the diver hanging from the hoist while starting resuscitation. - 12.
+Check helmet is still on.
+Open free flow, close reclaim at hat.
+If no gas, open bailout supply [Close free flow first].Use divers pneumo if necessary - 7.
+Clip to divers harness using short lanyard.
+Return to bell hand over hand up own umbilical - 8.
+Consider use of clump weight as an aid to diver recovery - 9.
+On reaching bell, attach diver to karabiner clip on recovery device [Consider removal of bailout and tools from incapacitated diver] - 10.
+Bellman then enters the bell and hoists incapacitated diver inside - 11.
+Once the diver is safely in bell, then remove helmet.
+If necessary leave the diver hanging from the hoist while starting resuscitation. - 12.
 Do not blow water from trunking yet - 13.
 Check to see if the diver is breathing - 14.
-If not, insert GUEDAL airway - 15.
+If not insert GUEDAL airway - 15.
 Inflate chest twice - 16.
 Check carotid pulse - 17.
-If no pulse commences, External Cardiac Massage - 18.
-Give two chest inflations to 15 heart compressions.
-Continue until spontaneous breathing - 19.
-At the earliest convenience, the bellman should secure the flood valve, blow the trunking, and seal the bell while continuing CPR.
+If no pulse commence External Cardiac Massage - 18.
+Give 2 chest inflations to 15 heart compressions.
+Continue until spontaneous breathing commences - 19.
+At the earliest convenience bellman to secure the flood valve, blow the trunking and seal the bell while continuing CPR.